With all its concrete and hard edges, creating an urban oasis can seem a daunting prospect when you’re living in the city.

 Plots in pots

 Even if you have little available ground space, you can still grow edibles.
 Generous-sized pots and planters are ideal for herbs, tomatoes, beans, salad and potatoes.
 Position near the back door for easy picking and maintenance.
 Find out how to plant up a quick-growing salad container.
+Dwarf fruit trees will remain naturally compact and can be grown in pots.

 Don’t just plant at ground level.
 Make use of walls, fences and trellises to help wrap a garden in green.
 Climbers and rambling roses are obvious choices, but use vertical hanging pockets for bedding or herbaceous plants.